 What is a CAC?

 Child Advocacy Centers are used nation and statewide.
 They are child friendly interview centers where children of all ages come to talk to a trained forensic interviewer about allegations of child abuse.
 The CAC process involves a team of professionals called a Multi-disciplinary Team (MDT).
 The MDT collaborates on how to best help child victims and their families minimize trauma to the child, and advocate for prosecution of child abuse perpetrators.
-Our team members include members from the Alaska State Troopers, Office of Children’s Services, Medical Provider, Mental Health Consultant, Victim and Family Advocates, District Attorney’s Office, CAC Forensic Interviewer and Tribal Liaison.
+Our team members include members from the Alaska State Troopers, Valdez Police Department, Office of Children’s Services, Medical Provider, Mental Health Consultant, Victim Advocates including Advocates for Victims of Violence, District Attorney’s Office, CAC staff and Tribal Liaison.

 How to Report Child Abuse: